 Since joining, Adam has been furthering his experience in the retail sector, from formulating strategic thinking through to programme management of the delivery of that strategic vision.
 This has provided Adam with valuable and high profile experience, as he’s successfully delivered programmes in complex and challenging environments.

 After 5 good years with Berkeley, I decided I wanted a change of direction.
-My main driver was wanting to be part the longer term direction of one business rather than moving from one client project to the next, so that meant a move from consulting to in-house.
+My main driver was wanting to be part of the longer-term direction of one business rather than moving from one client project to the next, so that meant a move from consulting to in-house.
 I felt I could be completely open with the Partners about my plans and they were constructive and supportive in helping me to make the move.
-After a bit of time out, I took up a great opportunity with rightmove.co.uk, where I have recently become a Director.
+After a bit of time out, I took up a great opportunity with rightmove.co.uk.
+Over ten years later, I am now Chief Executive.
 It’s a very different role of course, but I learnt a lot about leadership at Berkeley and that’s been incredibly useful.